Probing transport and slow relaxation in the mass-imbalanced Fermi-Hubbard model: Inhibited transport at early times

 \section{Inhibited transport at early times}

 Next, we probe how interactions with the heavy species modify the mobility of the light atoms.
-For this measurement, we set the interaction strength $U/t_L \in [-20, 5]$, a range accessible via magnetic field tuning of the orbital Feshbach resonance, and choose the fixed hopping ratio $t_H/t_L \simeq 0.1$ and confinement $\kappa/t_L \simeq 1.7 \times 10^{-2}$ by ramping the SDL to $4.7(2)\Erec$.
-Here, the confinement~$\kappa/t_H \simeq 10 \kappa/t_L = 1.7 \times 10^{-1}$ suggests that most heavy atoms occupy single-particle localized states according to our previous measurement in the non-interacting regime [see Fig.~\subfigref{non-int}{a}].
-However, in the presence of interactions, several of these states delocalize in analogy to the suggested critical gradient required for localization of the interacting Stark ladder~\cite{ott:2004, strohmaier:2007, schulz:2019, van_nieuwenburg:2019, chanda:2020}.
-We numerically verify this for our mass-imbalanced case and find a central trap region of $\approx 30$ lattice sites, where the heavy atoms are mobile already at short times for finite but weak interaction strengths~\cite{SM}.
+For this measurement, we set the interaction strength $U/t_L \in [-20, 5]$, a range accessible via magnetic-field tuning of the orbital Feshbach resonance, and choose the fixed hopping ratio $t_H/t_L \simeq 0.1$ and confinement $\kappa/t_L \simeq 1.7 \times 10^{-2}$ by ramping the SDL to $4.7(2)\Erec$.
+Here, the confinement~$\kappa/t_H \simeq 10 \kappa/t_L = 1.7 \times 10^{-1}$ suggests that most heavy atoms occupy single-particle localized states according to our previous measurement in the noninteracting regime [see Fig.~\subfigref{non-int}{a}].
+However, in the presence of interactions, several of these states delocalize in analogy to the suggested critical gradient required for localization of the interacting Wannier-Stark ladder~\cite{ott:2004, strohmaier:2007, schulz:2019, van_nieuwenburg:2019, chanda:2020}.
+We numerically verify this for our mass-imbalanced case and finite but weak interactions.
+Here, we find a central trap region of approximately $30$ lattice sites, in which the heavy atoms already become mobile during state preparation~\cite{SM}.
 Thus, a significant fraction of the system will be responsive to the displacement of the trap potential.

 In analogy to our first measurement, we again determine the fraction of transported atoms after displacing the trap minimum by $47(3)d$ within time $92(5)\hbar / t_L$.
-As we increase the interaction strength $|U|/t_L$, we find a substantial reduction of the transported fraction $N_r/N$ up to a factor of two compared to $U=0$ [see Fig.~\ref{fig:int}].
+As we increase the interaction strength $|U|/t_L$, we find a substantial reduction of the transported fraction $N_r/N$ up to a factor of 2 compared to $U=0$ (see Fig.~\ref{fig:int}).